thomas-kl/chik/chik/README.txt

 4. Compatibility
 ---------------------

 Mentioned Jobs API is available starting with Windows XP, therefore, as is, this program will not run on any earlier Windows version.

+Nested jobs are only available beginning with Windows 8 and Windows Server 2012, which should implement the correct behavior in case that the process calling chik is already part of a Job (for instance IntelliJ IDEA spawns its processes with a Job assigned).

 Enjoy!